MitchMcQuinn/voter-recommendation-engine/README.md

 ## Customization

-To use your own data:
+To use your own data in the web interface:
-1. Modify the `C` array in the `main()` function to include your citizens' allocations.
+1. Enter the citizens' allocations in the provided input fields.
-2. Update the `V` array with the voter's desired allocation.
+2. Enter the voter's desired allocation.
+3. Click the "Compute" button to see the results.

+## Project Structure

+- `src/voter_allocation.py`: Contains the core logic for computing optimal allocations.
+- `src/app.py`: Flask application serving the web interface.
+- `templates/index.html`: HTML template for the web interface.
+- `static/`: Directory for static files (CSS, JavaScript, etc.)

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.